101 Guide

 What is Email Encryption?

-Without encryption, an email is like a postcard—anyone could read it on its journey (and any sensitive data you attach).
+Without encryption, an email is like a postcard—anyone could read it on its journey (including any sensitive data you attach).

 A lot of email providers encrypt some data, but without additional protection (ideally from send to receive, known as “end-to-end encryption”), emails are vulnerable to interception.